 Clarissa is joined by Kim Purser, an artist, poet and teacher she met while at the Penland School of Crafts in the mid-nineties.
 Kim is a photographer and book artist and has worked with Clarissa on many projects.
 She is currently employed as a clinical director working with young people and professionals at Eliada Homes in Asheville.
 In 2005, she taught Clarissa how to fold cranes and has been helping her fold cranes ever since.
 Her academic degrees include the BA, BFA, MA, and MSW.
 5:30–7:00 p.m.
-(Reception in the library exhibit area 5:30–6:00 p.m.)
+(Reception outside the Archives & Special Collections, 5:30–6:00 p.m.)
 Talk and questions 6:00–7:00 p.m., in the Archives & Special Collections Seminar Room, Collins Library.

 - Thursday, September 7: Behind the Archives Door: Collecting Incunabula.
 David Wertheimer, an avid collector of early printed books and a Director at the Gates Foundation, will share his story of collecting.
 Many of the books that he owns, all printed before 1502, will be available for viewing.
 4:00–5:00 p.m. light refreshments and an informal lecture.
-Archives & Special Collections Seminar room.
+Archives & Special Collections Seminar room, Collins Library.

 - Monday, September 11: Behind the Archives Door: Artists’ Books from the Abecedarian Gallery.

 Denver based curator and artists’ book dealer Alicia Bailey (abecedarian Gallery) will be giving an informal Artists Books on the Road presentation.
 The presentation will provide a unique opportunity to learn more about this engaging and intimate approach to art making through hands on interaction and Q & A. 4:00–5:00 p.m. light refreshments and an informal lecture.
-Archives & Special Collections Seminar room.
+Archives & Special Collections Seminar room, Collins Library.

 - Wednesday, September 13: Behind the Archives Door: Debut of the “Refashioning Identity” Collection.

 Contributors to the campus and community embroidery project “Refashioning Identity” will gather to view the collection and share remarks about their work.
+Artist and stitcher Diana Weymar will join this event to share updates on her own work and exciting information about exhibitions organized that will include our pages.
 This is an open event, so all are welcome.
 4:00–5:00 p.m.
 Light refreshments will be served.
-Archives & Special Collections Seminar room.
+Archives & Special Collections Seminar room, Collins Library.

 August 21, 2017 – January 19, 2018.